Picovoice/porcupine/binding/nodejs/README.md

     [0.5, 0.65]);

 // process a single frame of audio
-// the keywordIndex provies the index of the keyword detected, or -1 if no keyword was detected const keywordIndex = handle.process(frame);
+// the keywordIndex provides the index of the keyword detected, or -1 if no keyword was detected const keywordIndex = handle.process(frame);
 ```